Digging deeperPlant Library

 Planting & Growing

 Compliment Deep Red Lobelia will grow to be about 24 inches tall at maturity, with a spread of 18 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

-This plant should be grown in a location that is shaded from the hot afternoon sun.
+This plant should be grown in a location with partial shade or which is shaded from the hot afternoon sun.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.